quicksnap/dotsible/README.md

 # Requirements

-Ansible 1.3 or higher is required.
+Ansible 1.3 or higher is required on your local machine.
 This is currenly kind of hacky (see `site.yml`) and may break with future Ansible releases.

+Ruby is also required locally for the `sync` script.

 # Usage